Autumn Peltier: Water advocacy and impact

-Peltier gained national and international notice at a 2016 meeting of the Assembly of First Nations when she presented Canadian Prime Minister Justin Trudeau with a copper water pot and, although she did not have time to deliver her prepared speech, confronted Trudeau on his record on water protection and his support for pipelines.
+At age 12, Peltier gained national and international notice at a 2016 meeting of the Assembly of First Nations when she presented Canadian Prime Minister Justin Trudeau with a copper water pot and, although she did not have time to deliver her prepared speech, confronted Trudeau on his record on water protection and his support for pipelines.
 She said:

-Upon reflecting on the confrontation with Prime Minister Trudeau in a 2020 interview, Peltier recalled how she questioned how the public could trust Prime Minister Trudeau considering his lacklustre environmental record, highlighting the hypocrisy of Trudeau’s authorization of the construction of the Kinder-Morgan pipeline (which was preceded by a significant oil spill in British Columbia).
+Upon reflecting on the confrontation with Prime Minister Trudeau in a 2020 interview, Peltier recalled how she questioned how the public could trust Prime Minister Trudeau considering his lackluster environmental record, highlighting the hypocrisy of Trudeau's authorization of the construction of the Kinder-Morgan pipeline (which was preceded by a significant oil spill in British Columbia).

 Her act inspired the Assembly of First Nations to create the Niabi Odacidae fund.
-Peltier further gained attention when she spoke at The Global Landscapes Forum in New York City in September 2018, where she addressed the United Nations and important decision-makers.
+Peltier further gained attention when she spoke at the Global Landscapes Forum in New York City in September 2018, where she addressed the United Nations and important decision-makers.
 This conference also allowed Peltier to further spread awareness for her cause globally.
 Peltier was also invited to speak at the United Nation Secretary-General's Climate Action Summit in New York, in 2018 and 2019.

 Peltier is active on various social media platforms and often is connected as a contributor across international broadcast networks and on-line platforms.
-She has over 200 thousand followers across platforms, using them to spread awareness of indigenous inequalities & water advocacy issues, receiving support from youth, politicians, and other activists.
+She has over 200,000 followers across platforms, using them to spread awareness of indigenous inequalities and water advocacy issues, receiving support from youth, politicians, and other activists.
 She has brought attention to the absence of clean drinking water in Indigenous communities in Canada.

 In April 2019, Peltier was named the chief water commissioner by the Anishinabek Nation.
 This position was previously held by her great-aunt, Josephine Mandamin, who died in 2019.
-At the time of her selection, current Anishinabek Nation Ground Council Chief Glen Hare explained how it was quite a simple decision to make: “Autumn has extensive nibi giikendaaswin (water knowledge).
-She has been bringing global attention to the water issues in our country for a few years now.”
+At the time of her selection, current Anishinabek Nation Ground Council Chief Glen Hare explained that the decision was simple to make, as "Autumn has extensive nibi giikendaaswin (water knowledge).
+She has been bringing global attention to the water issues in our country for a few years now."
 In her role as Chief Water Commissioner, Peltier represents 39 First Nations in Ontario and is responsible for relaying community concerns to the Anishinabek Council.

 In response to the COVID-19 pandemic, Peltier spoke up about the increased importance of clean water access as a public health issue for First Nations communities, where outbreaks have been particularly severe.
 Peltier believes that the response to the COVID-19 pandemic globally has paved a way for a response to the issue of the drinking water crisis for First Nations in Canada and is hopeful that change is possible.

-On the eve of National Truth & Reconciliation Day September 29th, 2022 in Canada; Autumn Peltier's petition asking for clean water solutions was referenced in a Parliamentary House of Commons address and continues to break into conversations as the petition has over 112,000 signatures and growing.
+On September 29, 2022, the eve of National Day for Truth and Reconciliation in Canada, Autumn Peltier's petition asking for clean water solutions was referenced in a Parliamentary House of Commons address and continues to break into conversations as the petition has over 112,000 signatures and growing.